Woman spent 9 days trapped in a vehicle impounded in Burien, police say

 Officers found a missing woman with disabilities after she spent nine days inside an abandoned vehicle in near-freezing weather after it had been towed to a Burien impound lot, police said Tuesday.

 The 28-year-old woman was found Feb.
-14 and taken to a hospital in serious condition, Kent police said in a news release.
+14, nine days after she was last seen, and taken to a hospital in serious condition, Kent police said in a news release.
 Police did not say whether the woman’s 45-year-old mother will be criminally charged after she parked the vehicle at a Kent gas station and then left while her daughter was inside earlier this month.

 Investigators learned that gas station staff called a private tow company, which towed the vehicle to Burien, police said.
-Officers contacted the company, who found the woman inside the vehicle.
-She has not been identified.
+Officers contacted the company, and employees found the woman inside the vehicle.
+She has not been identified nor have police disclosed the nature of her disability.

 The woman was reportedly last seen on Feb.
 5 with her mother at a gas station.

 The woman was reported missing on Feb.
-14 by her sister, who told police she had not seen or heard from her since early February, according to a news release.
+14 by her sister, who told police she had not seen or heard from her since early February, according to police.

 “We are extremely relieved that we were able to locate and rescue the victim.
 If not for the efforts of our officers and the support of King County Sheriffs and Fire, this incident would likely have ended in tragedy” said Kent police Chief Rafael Padilla in a news release.